diaozheng999/ppx-install/README.md

 So far, we've only been working with `Ppxlib` rewriters.
 Older rewriters may or may not work well.
 I haven't tested them yet.

+In attempt to speed up execution, the `md5` check is removed.
+Whenever PPX dependencies are updated, please run `ppx-install --build` to get the newest `ppx.exe`.